 Glulam is available in a range of appearances, all looking different but having the same structural characteristics for a given strength grade.

-- Framing grade is intended only for use in concealed applications.
+- Framing appearance is intended only for use in concealed applications.

 - Industrial appearance is used where appearance is not of primary importance.

-- Architectural grade beams have a smooth, attractive finish intended to be exposed to view in the finished structure.
+- Architectural appearance beams have a smooth, attractive finish intended to be exposed to view in the finished structure.

-- Premium grade beams are available on custom order where finished appearance is of primary importance.
+- Premium appearance beams are available on custom order where finished appearance is of primary importance.

 While any wood bending member can be designed to minimize deflection, glulam is the only engineered wood product that can be easily cambered to reduce the aesthetic effect of in-service deflections.
 The glulam industry recommends that roof beams be cambered for 1-1/2 times the calculated dead load deflection.
 This will generally be sufficient to assure that the beam will not exhibit a sag over a period of many years of loading, as may occur with non-cambered wood products.
 To achieve a level profile it is recommended that floor beams be only cambered for 1.0 times the calculated dead load deflection.